In a golden masterclass, Norway's Klaebo extends Winter Olympics medal record

 Jessie Diggins of the United States pushed the pace early in the race but finished fifth with partner Julia Kern, 11.54 seconds behind Sweden.

-During the heats, a dog ran onto the track while the women’s heats were in progress, running alongside athletes as they crossed the finish line.
-The incident did not disrupt the competition, and the dog was cheered on by spectators.
+During the heats, a dog ran onto the track while the women’s competition took place, running alongside athletes as they crossed the finish line.
+The incident did not disrupt the racing, and the dog was cheered on by spectators.
 It later wandered to the finish area, approaching skiers as they completed their runs.

-Venue officials said a spectator had brought the animal into the venue despite a strict no‑pets policy.
-The dog was secured near the finish line and its owner was asked to leave.
+Venue officials said the dog had been taken for a walk by its owner, who lives locally before it escaped into the race course.
+They had initially thought the incident resulted from a violation of the venue's strict no‑pets policy for spectators.

 AP Winter Olympics: https://apnews.com/hub/milan-cortina-2026-winter-olympics